message/iata/SC.md

-Published 17.09.2021
+Published 19.10.2021
+1. Passengers who in the past 14 days have been in Bangladesh, Brazil, India, Nepal or Pakistan are not allowed to enter.
+- This does not apply to:
+- nationals and residents of Seychelles;
+- merchant seamen who in the past 14 days have not been in Brazil.
-1. Passengers must have an approved health travel authorization obtained at <a href="https://seychelles.govtas.com/">https://seychelles.govtas.com/</a> .
+2. Passengers must have an approved health travel authorization obtained at <a href="https://seychelles.govtas.com/">https://seychelles.govtas.com/</a> .
 The travel authorization is valid up to one day after the planned arrival date.
-2. Passengers can retrieve their travel authorization at <a href="https://seychelles.govtas.com/application-check">https://seychelles.govtas.com/application-check</a> or airlines can verify the travel authorization using the tvalidator application available for download at <a href="https://tvalidator.app">https://tvalidator.app</a> or they can verify the authorization at <a href="https://seychelles.govtas.com/status-check">https://seychelles.govtas.com/status-check</a>
+3. Passengers can retrieve their travel authorization at <a href="https://seychelles.govtas.com/application-check">https://seychelles.govtas.com/application-check</a> or airlines can verify the travel authorization using the tvalidator application available for download at <a href="https://tvalidator.app">https://tvalidator.app</a> or they can verify the authorization at <a href="https://seychelles.govtas.com/status-check">https://seychelles.govtas.com/status-check</a>
-3. Passengers are subject to medical screening upon arrival.
+4. Passengers are subject to medical screening upon arrival.
-4. Passengers arriving from Bangladesh, Brazil, India, Nepal or Pakistan are subject to quarantine for 7 days.
+5. Passengers arriving from Bangladesh, Brazil, India, Nepal or Pakistan are subject to quarantine for 7 days.